-Cauliflower Alfredo sauce turns a nutritious crucifer into the base of a delightful, creamy dairy-free pasta sauce.
-You can store it or use it to make an easy vegan Alfredo pasta with spinach.
-The pasta dish features prebiotic foods, which may benefit digestive health.
+This vegan cauliflower Alfredo sauce turns a nutritious vegetable into the base of a delightful, creamy dairy-free pasta sauce!
+You can store the sauce or use it to make an easy vegan Alfredo pasta with spinach.

 In the last few weeks, I’ve experimented with a few batches of creamy, cauliflower Alfredo sauce.
 I decided to add a nut or seed to the sauce—more on that below—and I’m really happy with the result.